bsaisudh/beginner_tutorials/README.md

-## beginner_tutorials
-Beginner tutorial for ROS
+# Beginner Turorial for ROS

 ## Overview

-This tutorial explains the basic subscriber publiser pattern on ROS Kinatic.
-This tutorial example has a talker node, listener node and related servieces and messages
+This tutorial explains the basic subscriber publiser pattern on ROS Kinatic. beginner_tutorials package includes talker node, listener node and related servieces and messages

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/bsaisudh/beginner_tutorials/blob/master/LICENSE) file for details

 ## ROS installation